CameronGrenier/the-quad/Software Requirement Specification.md

 - **PR3:** Database queries for event retrieval and resource checks shall return results within 2 seconds.

 ### 3.3 Logical Database Requirements
-- **DB1:** The PostgreSQL database shall store event data, user profiles, and resource bookings.
+- **DB1:** The Cloudflare D1 SQL database shall store event data, user profiles, and resource bookings.
 - **DB2:** The database schema shall be designed to ensure referential integrity and support scalability.
-- **DB3:** Database migration scripts shall be version-controlled and executed automatically during deployment.
+- **DB3:** Database migration scripts shall be version-controlled and executed during deployment.
+- **DB4:** Cloudflare R2 storage shall be used for storing and serving images and other media files.

 ### 3.4 Design Constraints
-- **DC1:** The application must be developed using the PERN stack (PostgreSQL, Express, React, Node.js).
+- **DC1:** The application must be developed using React, Express, Node.js with Cloudflare Workers, D1, and R2.
 - **DC2:** The UI must be responsive and compatible with modern web browsers.
 - **DC3:** The system must comply with standard security practices, including encrypted communication (HTTPS) and secure password storage.